HandongHCI/HandongHCI.github.io/Courses/HFE_Essays.md

 Watch the [videos listed in **2-1.
 Physical Ergonomics I**](HFE02_1.md), then write an essay including the following subtopics.<br><br>
 Biomechanics is a specific domain under HF/E. Did you search `#biomechanics` in Google's image search?
 You might see lots of images related to the skeleton and muscle of the human body.
 Yes, biomechanics is a domain related to the movement and posture of living creatures.
 We move (e.g., walking, running, dancing, standing work at a factory, sitting for desk work, playing sports, holding heavy stuff, controlling keyboard and mouse, touching smartphone) by controlling our muscles.

 - **Subtopic 1.
 Summary**: Summarize what you've learned from the videos.
-Use "bullet points" for listing important keywords and short sentences.
+You can use "bullet points" to list important concepts in short sentences.
+Here are important questions of this topic.
 Don't exceed one page for a summary.
+	- How do people move?
+	- What is biomechanics?
+	- What knowledge do you need to have if you want to understand human motion?
+	- How can biomechanics be used in our daily life?
+	- How can biomechanics be applied in special areas such as sports engineering/science, design for disabled people?
+	- What are the applicabilities of the motion capture system?
+	- What are the applicabilities of the EMG system?
+	- Why is it important to understand the physical characteristics of humans in user-friendly product design?
+	- What is a good design in terms of biomechanics view?

-- **Subtopic 2**: How can the knowledge of biomechanics help people in our daily life?
-To be helped your understanding about this subtopic, remind the following keywords: `#biomechanics`, `#musculoskeletal system`, `#motion capture`, `#human motion`, `#human movement`, `#EMG`, `#bionics`, `#exoskeleton`, `#occupational biomechanics`, `#sports science`.
-For example, the keywords `EMG` and `bionics` can explain how our muscle signal (as a bio-data) is applied for the use of bionic prosthesis.
+- **Subtopic 2**: Do Googling, then provide **one case study regarding "how the knowledge of biomechanics can help people in their daily life?"** For example, you may explain how `bionic prosthesis` works based on the muscle data (called `EMG`).
+Or you may describe how a `webcam` image with `OpenPose` library can detect hand postures ([see this blog](https://ai.googleblog.com/2019/08/on-device-real-time-hand-tracking-with.html)).
+Related keywords for this subtopic: `#biomechanics`, `#musculoskeletal system`, `#human motion`, `#human movement`, `#muscle activities`, `#motion capture`, `#depth sensing`, `#OpenPose`, `#EMG`, `#bionics`, `#exoskeleton`, `#occupational biomechanics`, `#sports science`.

 - **Subtopic 3**: Provide your own idea of a new product or service, which is based on human biomechanical data (e.g., motion data, EMG data) for general or specific target users.
-Provide detailed features of your idea.
-Also, provide figures or sketches of your idea if possible.
+Provide detailed features, related ICT technologies, app design, major functions of your idea.
+Also, try to provide figures or sketches of your idea.

 #### Topic 3.
 [2-2.
-Physical Ergonomics II: Anthropometry, Ergonomics at Workplace, Virtual Ergonomics]
+Physical Ergeonomics II: Anthropometry, Ergonomics at Workplace, Virtual Ergonomics]
 Watch the [videos listed in **2-2.
 Physical Ergonomics II**](HFE02_2.md), then write an essay including the following subtopics.

 - **Subtopic 1.
 Summary**: Summarize what you've learned from the videos.
 Use "bullet points" for listing important keywords and short sentences.
 Don't exceed one page for a summary.